inoplate/inoplate/readme.md

 ## Contributing

 Thank you for considering contributing to the INOPlate boiler plate.
-Just create pull request and elaborate your purpose.
-We can discuss about the coding standart.
+Just create pull request to  and elaborate your purpose.
+We can discuss about the coding standart and branching strategy.

 ## Security Vulnerabilities